vismaymalondkar/unified-mechanical-core-theory/README.md

 # 🔧 Universal Plumbing Theory
 Make physics flow again.

-> *"My brainchild to raise in retirement, A joint hallucination between Human and AI."*

 ## 📖 Project Abstract

 Modern theoretical physics is suffering from severe architectural tech debt.
 The standard models rely on "wave-particle duality," "spooky action at a distance," and "invisible dark matter" to patch a leaking basement.
 The logic is inconsistent, fragmented across scales, and relies on abstract, non-physical probabilities to ignore the fact that the pipes are bursting.